brhinescot/CropperPlugins/Cropper.Plugins/Imgur/Readme.txt

 To use it, just drop the DLL into the plugins directory, and restart cropper.

-The plugin uses the Windows cache of HTTP Cookies for imgur.com, so I think you may have had to visit imgur.com once in your browser before using the plugin.
+The plugin uses the Windows cache of HTTP Cookies for imgur.com.
+You may have had to visit imgur.com once in your browser before using the plugin.
 Not sure though.